UPPMAX/jobstats/README.md

 When providing a project name that is valid for the cluster, `finishedjobinfo` is used to determine further information on jobs run within the project.
-As for Mode 1, this can be rather slow.
+As for Mode 1, this can be rather slow, and a message asking for your patience is printed.
 Furthermore only `finishedjobinfo` defaults for time span etc. are used for job discovery.
 If multiple queries are expected or additional `finishedjobinfo` options are desired, see Mode 4 below.

 **Mode 4:**  `finishedjobinfo -q project | jobstats - -p`